pbogdan03/beerclub/README.md

 1. Install **Passport** to authenticate with **Instagram**
 2. Pass the *access_token* when available and store it to be used with the API.
+3. Change the **Instagram Strategy** to work with the database, by storing the user in the database and changing the serialize and deserialize user functions.

+### Setup local API to work with Instagram

+1. Create */api/beers* to get all logged in user beer posts.

 ## Register with Untappd API